 However, there was a time when his life was not too dissimilar to the young people of today who are increasingly exposed to adverse childhood experiences.
 Underclass and uneducated, it was his first experience of theatre that gave him agency and purpose.
 It was the magic of experiencing a West End show that opened his eyes to all the rich possibilities in what had once seemed a world without hope.
 His passion is to give young people the opportunity to experience that same magic and find a chance to shine.
 Although the moment will be brief, the memory is one they will cherish forever.

 Steven also has over 15 years of working with mental health.
-He has extensive knowledge of Psychodynamic and Trauma-Informed therapeutic practises.
+He has extensive knowledge of Psychodynamic and Trauma-Informed therapeutic practices.
 He has NCFE CACHE Level 2 certificates in Understanding Children and Young People’s Mental Health, Understanding Challenging Behaviour, and Counselling Skills.
-He volunteers as a Buddy Volunteer for Barnardo’s TIGER services and is training to become a counsellor.
+He has trained in child protection in secondary schools and has an enhanced DBS certificate.
+He also volunteers as a Buddy for Barnardo’s TIGER services and is training to become a counsellor.

 Emma is a visual artist and writer passionate about equal opportunity in the arts and cultural sector.
 She is an experienced grant writer, researcher, and campaign builder, who has worked with a number of art organisations and charities for over 10 years.
 She has a particular interest in charities supporting people experiencing substance misuse and mental health issues and young offending.
 Previous clients include: Outside Edge Theatre Company, JAN Trust, Trailblazers Mentoring, Hastings Borough Council, King's Cross Brunswick Neighbourhood Association and Pets As Therapy.